Kushaltho/osticket-prereqs/README.md

 </p>
 <p>

-Once in the VM, go to control panel>"uninstall a program"> "turn windows fetures on or off">Highlight Internet Information Services>"OK".
-This creates a webserrver on the VM which be used to server osTiket.
+Once in the VM, go to the control panel>"uninstall a program"> "turn windows features on or off">Highlight Internet Information Services>"OK".
+This creates a webserver on the VM which can be used to server osTicket.
 </p>
 <br />